timpyrkov/pythonworley/README.md

 phi = np.random.uniform(0, 2 * np.pi, x.shape)
 r = np.random.uniform(0, 0.5, x.shape)

-# Shrink star size to keep it inside its cell.
+# Shrink star size to keep it within its cell.
-# Alse, we want more small stars - for the background effect.
+# Also, we want more small stars - for the background effect.
 # To do that we rescale displacements: r -> 1/2 - 0.001 / r.
 r = np.clip(0.5 - 1e-3 / r, 0, None)
 size = 200 * (0.5 - r) - 0.4

-# Convert r and phi to cartesian coordinates using Euler formula.
+# Convert r and phi to cartesian coordinates using the Euler formula.
 z = r * np.exp(1j * phi)
 dx, dy = z.real, z.imag
 x, y = x + dx, y + dy

 plt.figure(figsize=(12,6), facecolor="black")
 plt.scatter(x, y, c="white", s=size)
-plt.axis('off')
+plt.axis("off")
 plt.show()
 ```
 ![](https://github.com/timpyrkov/pythonworley/blob/master/media/img_stars.png?raw=true)

-# Procedural cityline
+# Generate procedural cityline

-Again we do not use Worley noise itself in this example.
-Instead we generate a random cityline based on the grid noise which is similar to that we used to generate Worley noise centers above.
+Again, in this example we do not use Worley noise itself.
+Instead we generate a random cityline based on the grid noise which is similar to what we used to generate Worley noise centers above.

 ```
-# Function to plot a building based its randomly generated center, width, and height
+# Let's werite a function to plot a building as a set of bar plots
 def plot_building(center, width, height, floor_color, window_color, floor=3, basement=0):
     nfloor = int(height)
     if nfloor > floor: